 In 2006 and 2010, the Jockey Club Gold Cup offered the best clues to the top finishers in the Breeders’ Cup Classic.
 Bernardini, Blame and Fly Down won, placed and showed in the Jockey Club Gold Cup.

-Bernardini won the Gold Cup but finished behindbreederscupclassic Invasor in the Classic, while Blame was second in the Gold Cup and narrowly won the Classic.
+Bernardini won the Gold Cup but finished behind Invasor in the Classic, while Blame was second in the Gold Cup and narrowly won the Classic.
 Fly Down finished third in both races.

 All three years, the Breeders’ Cup Classic champs exited a prep race held over the dirt.
 All runners except 20006’s Premium Tap (5th) won or hit the board in their last preps before the Classic.